 We live in a plural society in which more than half the parents of school-age children don’t identify with a religion*.
 At the same time, there’s great diversity between and within religious groupings.
 Good quality education about religion, belief and ethics is vital, and Humanism is an essential component.
 That’s why the “Curriculum Framework for Religious Education in England 2013”, issued by the RE Council of England & Wales, recommends that Humanism should be studied in schools as an example of a “non-religious worldview”.
-Many local Standing Advisory Councils on Religious Education (SACREs) – including those in Richmond and in Surrey – specify its inclusion in their curriculum for community schools.
+Many local Standing Advisory Councils on Religious Education (SACREs) – including those in Richmond, Kingston, Hounslow, and in Surrey – specify its inclusion in their curriculum for community schools.

 If you’re a teacher and would like a free visit by a speaker trained and accredited by Humanists UK, and tailored to your requirements, just click here.